standardhealth/cimpl-doc/docs/cimpl6Authoring.md

 ### Purpose

 This document provides a step-by-step guide to generate an HL7 FHIR IG starting with using CIMPL to document a model.
 The details about how to accomplish each step are in the [CIMPL Language Reference Manual](cimpl6LanguageReference.md) and [CIMPL Tooling Reference Manual](cimpl6ToolingReference.md).
-Links to these documents are provided in each section.
+Links to specific sections of these documents are provided in each section.

 ### Intended Audience